bitrise-io/devcenter/_articles/en/reviews/okta.md

 1. Click the `Assignments` tab of your Bitrise app.

-   Here you can assign Bitrise to all individual people or groups as well.
-Make sure you assign Bitrise to all who will access Bitrise org through SAML.
+   Here you can assign Bitrise to individuals/groups.
+Make sure you assign Bitrise to **all org members** who will access the Bitrise org through SAML.

    ![](/img/okta-assign-user.png)
 2. Click the `Sign-On` tab of your Bitrise app.
-You will see that SAML setup is not yet completed.
+You will see that SAML setup is not completed yet.
 Click `View Setup Instructions`.

    ![](/img/view-setup-instructions.png)
-   The `How to Configure SAML 2.0 for Bitrise application` page summarizes all the information you need to set up the SAML connection between Bitrise and okta.
+   The `How to Configure SAML 2.0 for Bitrise application` page is displayed.
+It summarizes all the information you need to set up the SAML connection between Bitrise and okta.

    ![](/img/configure-bitrise-okta.jpg)
 3. Copy the `Identity Provider Single Sign-On URL` and paste it in your Bitrise org's `Identity provider sign-on URL`.